symverse-lab/V3/docs/citizen-protocol-spec.md

 ---

-## 11.2 Direct Membership Transaction Type
+## 11.2 Direct Citizen Transaction Type

-Citizen runtime operations such as Nick, Referrer, and Link changes may be submitted as direct transactions.
+Citizen runtime operations such as Nick, Referrer, and Link changes may be submitted as direct Citizen transactions.

 When constructing such a transaction directly: